theAdamColton/tensorset/README.md

-# tensorsequence
+# tensorset

-tensorsequence is a pytorch library that lets you perform operations on related sequences using a unified `TensorSequence` object.
+tensorset is a pytorch library that lets you perform operations on related sequences using a unified `TensorSet` object.

 It aims to reduce the complexity of using multiple related sequences.
 Sequences like these are very commonly used as inputs to a transformer model:
 ```python